Q1 2026 Research

 Most portfolio companies claim they have an ICP.
 What they actually have is a slide from a board deck that says "mid-market SaaS companies with 200-2000 employees" — a description so broad it describes half the companies in North America.
 That is not targeting.
 That is hoping.

-We publish independent research to help PE operating partners and portfolio company GTM leaders navigate the growing landscape of targeting and segmentation providers.
+We publish independent research to help PE operating partners and portfolio company GTM leaders navigate the growing landscape of ICP and segmentation providers.
 Our analysis is based entirely on publicly available evidence: vendor websites, published methodologies, case studies, testimonials, and pricing disclosures.

 Start here